Knight Talks

 You know, do people want to be a do people like you?

-And, you know, you don't have to please everyon Not everyone in the world is going to like you.
+And, you know you don't have to please everyon Not everyone in the world is going to like you.

-But, you know, are you fun to be around on a da And I think that's that's really really important.
+But, you know are you fun to be around on a da And I think that's that's really really important.

-I'm definitely not the smartest in the world, but I've been will probably to put in more time and more effort than some people And I certainly pride myself on having a great attitude and trying to make those around So that's pretty simple advice.
+I'm definitely not the smartest in the world, but I've been will probably to put in more tim and more effort than some people And I certainly pride myself on having a great attitude and trying to make those around So that's pretty simple advice.

-But I think it can be pretty pow when you do it on a consistent b Thank you for your insight, J.C.
 Today, I think we've all learned with hard work and a good attitu people can achieve what their dr 100 percent.

 And thank you to our viewers for joining us today.